jiayihu/pretty-algorithms/README.md

 # Pretty sort

-> Sorting-algorithms written pretty and easy to understand.
+Sorting-algorithms written pretty and easy to understand with modern Javascript.

 ## Note